l3dlp-sandbox/Win10_BrightnessSlider/README.md

 #### NOTES
 * if slider working. but suddenly (you plug/unplug monitor/MirrorScreen in any way) then screen act up weird for second. you CAN get error while trying to change birghtness, you gotta press "Detect monitor".

+**Note For VirusAlert, Source Code**:
+   * dont open issues about virus total trojan alert etc. if you dont trust dont use it.

+   * code version is  first working version (maybe 1.01). but **executable is always up to date**
+   * old code published here is free to play.
+   * uptodate code is my private intellectual property. coding effort made without any money, wont be put here.

 #### ChangeLog